 Customers who want to sign up for Lifeline can go to a participating phone or internet provider.
-If you live in the localities below you can also apply directly to the Lifeline program, before you talk to a phone or internet company.
-To apply directly, use the National Verifier.

 How to Apply with the National Verifier